Performance Upgrades Work Best With a Plan

 - Support the extra output with the right cooling, braking, and driveline hardware.

-- Leave room in the budget for fabrication, tuning time, and the small parts that make the package work together.
+- Leave room in the budget for tuning time, supporting-system upgrades, and the small parts that make the package work together.

-That matters whether the next move is a turbo setup, ECU recalibration, suspension package, or custom exhaust work.
+That matters whether the next move is a turbo setup, ECU recalibration, suspension package, or exhaust upgrade.
 Parts added without a plan often force customers to redo work they already paid for.

 If you are mapping out the next upgrade, bring the target, the current setup, and the way the car is used.
 From there, the shop can help turn the idea into a cleaner performance and tuning plan.